ctitmus19/fun-events/docs/api/get-events-by-date-range.md

 # Get events by date range
 Using the Fun Events Service API, you can retrieve a list of any events within a specific date range.
-Use the steps in this article to complete the task.
+Use the steps in this tutorial to complete the task.

+Before beginning the tutorial, make sure to [test your development system](getting-started.md).

 **Time to complete:** 5 minutes

+---
 ## Get events in Postman

 Open the Postman app on your desktop and complete the following steps: